Ceasar/Encyclopedia/README.rst

 Tips
 ================================================================================

-- If you open up the project in Finder and then drag ``build`` to your browser's bookmarks bar, you can access your files with relative ease (and get a very crude search).
+- Use the figure_ directive when including images; avoid using ``image`` or setting any attributes to ensure a consist style that can be changed with CSS.

-- Underlines and overlines for section headers should always be 80 characters.
+- Underlines and overlines for section headers should always be **80** characters.
 This looks good, and avoids any pain that might come from trying to match the number of adornment character with the number of character in the title.